jhilikb/CapIRMA/README.md

 5. Run the code imfileaug.py to generate augmented data.
 You can vary number of images (default is 1000) , alpha (default 1.01-1.1), beta (default 0-24) and rotation angles(default -10 to 10 degrees) as per your requirement.

-6. Create the training and test files
+6. Create the training and test files by running imfileread.py and imfilegen.py respectively.

 7. Run the training script using sh train.sh